Seven common mistakes public companies make when dealing with the capital markets

 How many times have you been asked a question that would require you to reveal material undisclosed information?
 The real irony in these situations is that the person on the other end of the question doesn’t (or shouldn’t) expect you to answer.
 It’s a test.
 If you choose to selectively disclose material information they will probably think one thing:

 That’s right.
 Not only did you break the law, now the person sitting across from you thinks you whisper material information to anyone who will talk to you.
 They won’t trust you and they probably won’t invest in you.

-Another thing you want to be discreet about with the buy-side is the timing of when you will raise debt or equity capital.
+Another thing you want to be discreet about is the timing of any raise of equity capital.
 The minute you talk about raising capital, institutional demand for your securities in the open market will dry up.
-If institutional investors become aware that your company is raising capital in the near-term, they will wait for the new offering because they will be able to buy at a discount and buy the exact block size they are looking for.
+If institutional investors become aware that your company is raising capital in the near-term, they will wait for the new offering because they will likely be able to buy at a discount to market and buy the exact block size they are looking for.

 Among all the deadly sins of investor relations, this is one of the worst.
 Years ago a colleague of mine sat in an investor meeting with a CEO who spontaneously decided to tell the investor that his company would deliver a “three-bagger.”
 For those unfamiliar with the term, the CEO was saying that the company’s share price would increase by a factor of three.
 The blood drained from the investor’s face and he abruptly ended the meeting.
 Then the CEO abruptly lost his job a few weeks later.